How did the partnership begin? What are its goals?

 Whether a longtime fan or someone new to the UMS, attendees can expect the same spirit of discovery, community, creativity, and fun that has defined the UMS for two decades.
 For three days and nights on South Broadway, the UMS will present back-to-back performances from a diverse line-up of 600 artists while bringing music fans into local businesses in the Baker neighborhood.
 Once again, the mile-long strip of South Broadway will transform into a bustling open-air and open-minded collection of artists, creators, dreamers, musicians, and fans all celebrating together.
 You can look forward to everything you love about the UMS – and more.

 - Thriving-artist wages: Building on a trend set in motion by Two Parts, all UMS tickets now include a $5 service fee that supports payment of thriving-artist wages.
 Participating performers will be paid a minimum of $200 per solo artist and $400 per band.

-- An expanded talent buying team: Erin Roberts, Youth on Record's Impact Talent Buyer joins LuLu Clair, Dan Segal, and Kyle Hartman on the Talent Consultants and Buying Team that fuels UMS’ performances.
+- An expanded talent buying team: Erin Roberts, Youth on Record's Director of Music Ecosystems joined LuLu Clair, Dan Segal, and Kyle Hartman on the Talent Consultants and Buying Team that fuels UMS’ performances.

-- Impact Days, a free, two-day, industry focused UMS kickoff, hosted by Youth on Record, Wednesday, July 27 and Thursday, July 28.
-Impact Days will build a foundation of resources to serve musicians, artists, and Colorado's creative industries for years to come.
+- Impact Days is a free, two-day, industry focused UMS kickoff, hosted by Youth on Record.
+Impact Days builds a foundation of resources to serve musicians, artists, and Colorado's creative industries for years to come.

-- Impact Show: A new feature that will become a hallmark of every UMS, the Impact Show will showcase an artist on the UMS mainstage who is committed to an issue that impacts everyone.
+- Impact Show: Is a hallmark of every UMS, the Impact Show showcases an artist on the UMS mainstage who is committed to an issue that impacts everyone.
 Community organizations engaged in that issue will be invited to participate.